ceumicrodata/onboarding/_episodes/07-data-howto.md

 **Share your intermediate data products**.
 All the data cleaning you have done might be useful for others, too.
 If possible, share your intermediate products with other analysts by saving a (bead)[FIXME: ref].

-# Categories od data protection
+# Categories of data protection
 Privacy and ethical considerations necessitate good data protection practices.
 We have three categories of data:
 ## CAT1: Public data
 The data is available publicly elsewhere.
 There is no embarrassment if accidentally made public.